-The TELMIN has taken over the technological aspects of the e-ASEAN work programme from the auspices of the ASEAN Economic Ministers.
-The Telecommunications Senior Officials Meeting (TELSOM) Working Groups are carrying out the four objectives of the e-ASEAN Framework Agreement, namely (a) to develop, strengthen and enhance the competitiveness of the ICT sector; (b) reduce the digital divide within and amongst ASEAN Member Countries; (c) promote cooperation between the public and private sectors; (d) develop ASEAN Information Infrastructure.
+The First ASEAN Telecommunications Ministers Meeting (TELMIN) was held on 13-14 July 2001 in Kuala Lumpur, Malaysia.
+TELMIN took over the technological aspects of the e-ASEAN work programme from the auspices of the ASEAN Economic Ministers.
+The Telecommunications and Information Technology Senior Officials Meeting (TELSOM) and its Working Groups carry out the four objectives of the e-ASEAN Framework Agreement, namely to (a) develop, strengthen and enhance the competitiveness of the ICT sector; (b) reduce the digital divide within and amongst ASEAN Member Countries; (c) promote cooperation between the public and private sectors; and (d) develop ASEAN Information Infrastructure.